iTalantaAcademy-kakuma-1/Group3-template-html-css/planning/Developmentstrategy.md

 ----
 > "as a user I can read the title of the page"

-the site needs a clear title thats easy to read at the top of the page.
+The site needs a clear title thats easy to read at the top of the page.

 **Site Title: Interface**
 > all the issues under this header have a `type: interface` label
   * Header with centred title
       * (this list can be copy-pasted as a checklist in the issue)
       * (you might add an  `html` and `css` label to this issue)

         [] HTML: a page header with the title